zierenberg/MonteCarloX.jl/notes.md

 * muca gets weight function,
 * parallel tempering needs also temperatures .... but only in additional swap move..)
 * population annealing also uses metropolis but additional resampling step
-* cluster update? -> try to solve this today

 # what I learned